healygi/peace-of-mind/README.md

 This site is intended for busy working people who want to take some time for themselves for some self-care to improve their focus, reduce stress or anxiety, improve quailty of sleep, make new friends or self-improvement.
 This site will be useful to the target audience as it offers a range of classes and concepts they can get involved in to achieve their self-care goals.

+Peace Of Mind offers a sign up to have a free session with a "meditation guru" where they will assign classes and tasks to suit the user and their busy schedule.

 ## Features

 ### Existing Features